Scalingo/link/README.md

 arping -B -S MY_IP -I MY_INTERFACE
 ```

-To unbind an IP we will just remove it from the interface.
+To unbind an IP, LinK removes it from the interface.

 This is the equivalent of: